Frequently Asked Questions

 Will my luggage be checked all the way to Munich?

 Yes.
-You will clear customs when you arrive in Munich and again at the first airport you land in the US.
-Your luggage will then be rechecked to your final destination.
+You will clear customs when you arrive in Munich and again at the first airport when you land in the US.
+Your luggage will then be rechecked to your final destination on your return home.

 Back to Top